 • Finishing techniques like petal dusting and tier assembly.
 This course culminates in the creation of an original two-tiered wedding cake.

-Learn more about ICE's Art of Cake Decorating program in New York City.
+Learn more about ICE's Professional Cake Decorating program.

 At the end of their in-class training, all students are assigned an externship.
 While the Institute of Culinary Education recommends that students extern in restaurant kitchens, they may request venues such as hotels, catering companies, pastry shops, bakeries or test kitchens in order to meet their professional goals.